prabjot09/6414-project-cad2gis/README.md

 **Key Notes**:
 - All files are `.ipynb` Jupiter Notebooks with the exception of the preprocessing which is in a single `.py` file.
-- One additional file is done for the end-2-end processing
+- One additional file under the root for the end-2-end processing (note: it only detects error type 1).
+This code outputs a shapefile which can then be viewed on GIS software.

 ---------------------------------
 The following subsections list more details about the provided folders.